OtuokereTobechukwu/OtuokereTobechukwu/README.md

 ##### Gists about me.

-- 🔭 I am a meticulous Data analyst/scientist who is more inclined to write code.
+- 🔭 I am a meticulous Data analyst/scientist who is more inclined to write code and build great products.

 - 🌱 Lately, I've been transitioning into Product Management